Diversity & Inclusion

 What is Cinco de Mayo?

 It is a day that commemorates the Mexican army’s victory, on May 5, 1862, over France at the Battle of Puebla during the Franco-Mexican War (1861-1867).
-In the United States Cinco de Mayo has become associated with the celebration of Mexican-American culture but should not be confused with Mexico’s Independence Day which is celebrated on September 16.
+In the United States, Cinco de Mayo has become associated with the celebration of Mexican-American culture but should not be confused with Mexico’s Independence Day, which is celebrated on September 16.
 To learn more about the history of Cinco de Mayo, visit the HISTORY.COM website.

 National Day for Awareness of Missing and Murdered Indigenous Women and Girls